Terminal Value: Gordon Growth vs Exit Multiple Method

 Terminal Value=EBITDAn×Exit Multiple\text{Terminal Value} = \text{EBITDA}_{n} \times \text{Exit Multiple}

 Most commonly, the exit multiple is applied to EBITDA, though revenue multiples are sometimes used for high-growth or unprofitable companies.
-The exit multiple represents what a buyer would pay for the business at the end of your projection period.
+The exit multiple represents what a buyer would pay for the business at the end of your projection period based on prevailing market conditions.

-This approach is conceptually simpler than perpetuity growth: you are estimating a future transaction value based on observable market data about what similar companies trade for today.
+This approach is conceptually simpler than perpetuity growth since you are estimating a future transaction value based on observable market data about what similar companies trade for today.
+Understanding common valuation multiples and what makes EBITDA important helps you select appropriate exit multiples.

 Selecting the Exit Multiple